pattonsgirl/Spring2020-CEG2170/Labs/Lab01/problemstatement.md

 # Lab 01
+Download the Windows-Template or MacLinux-Template file from Pilot.
+This contains settings
+for programming in VS Code.
+Extract the file to a directory of your choice (such as CEG2170).
+You will now have a folder named Template that contains:
+* .vscode
+* helloworld.c
+* Makefile

-Create a folder called Lab01-LastName (where last name is your last name)
+Make a copy of the Template folder and name it Lab01-LastName (where last name is your last name)

+In Visual Studio Code, go to File, Open Folder, and open your

+This link to [Introduction to C](https://www.cprogramming.com/tutorial/c/lesson1.html) is a good resource for the remainder of this lab.

 ## Part 1
 Create a program that reads in your name from standard in and prints your name to standard out.